 Reservations may be made no sooner than 6 days in advance for weekday reservations, and no sooner than 3 days in advance for weekend and holiday reservations.
-All reservations must be made in person or by calling us at (734) 971-9441 or emailing Member Services at firstname.lastname@example.org.
-All email reservations may be made after 8am, and all phone reservations may be made after 8:30am, and the courts are reserved on a first come first serve basis.
+Reservations are prioritized by email at firstname.lastname@example.org beginning at 8:00 am.
+Member Services staff will take all phone (734/971-5441) and in-person reservations after 8:30am, the courts are reserved on a first come first serve basis.
 Members and guests must check in at Member Services prior to using the courts.
-Members must sign up for a court May 10 through Labor Day.
+Members must sign up for a court once the clay courts open through Labor Day.

 Courts can be reserved for up to 1.5 hours of singles play or 2 hours of doubles play daily.